ba01ei/stapler/README.md

 The tool includes comprehensive error handling for:

+- **Pre-flight permission checking**: Validates all URLs before processing begins
 - Invalid Google Drive URLs
 - Network connection issues
 - Unsupported file formats
 - File access permissions
 - Disk space issues
 - **Single file input**: When only one URL is provided, the tool will display an informational message and exit without processing (no merging needed)

+### Permission Validation

+Before downloading any files, the tool performs a pre-flight check on all provided URLs to ensure they are accessible.
+If any URL fails the permission check, **no processing occurs** and you'll receive a detailed report of which URLs need attention.

 ## Troubleshooting